99003539/Calculator/Requirments/readme.md

 COST AND AGE:

 The Calculator we know today were first invented in the 1960’s.
-The use of smart phones as calculator began in 1990’s.
+The use of smart phones as calculator begun in 1990’s.

 Several computing machines were made long before the arrival of digital calculator’s and smart phones.
 The abacus, for example, was used in the ancient